Nature & Purpose

-Lamb & Lion Ministries has earned its thirteenth consecutive Charity Navigator 4-star rating.
-Receiving four out of a possible four stars indicates that our organization adheres to sector best practices and executes its mission in a financially efficient way.
-Attaining a 4-star rating verifies that Lamb & Lion Ministries exceeds industry standards and outperforms most charities in our area of work.
-Less than 1% of the charities evaluated have received at least 13 consecutive 4-star evaluations, indicating that Lamb & Lion Ministries outperforms most other charities in America.
-This exceptional designation from Charity Navigator sets Lamb & Lion Ministries apart from its peers and demonstrates to the public our trustworthiness.
+Lamb & Lion Ministries has earned our fifteenth consecutive 4-star rating.
+This is our highest possible rating and indicates that your organization adheres to sector best practices and executes its mission in a financially efficient way.
+Attaining a 4-star rating verifies that Lamb & Lion Ministries exceeds industry standards and outperforms most charities in your area of work.
+Less than 1% of the charities we evaluate have received at least 15 consecutive 4-star evaluations, indicating that Lamb & Lion Ministries outperforms most other charities in America.
+This exceptional designation from Charity Navigator sets Lamb & Lion Ministries apart from its peers and demonstrates to the public its trustworthiness.

 Lamb & Lion Ministries produces a monthly financial statement that is available to anyone on request.
 The ministry also has an outside accounting firm to conduct an annual audit of its books.
 Copies of the annual audit and Form 990 for the past year are available below.

 |Designated Gifts: $224,252 (7%)||Missions: $339,951 (10%)|

 The Ministry proclaims its message in a variety of ways.
 One of the most significant is through its weekly television program called Christ in Prophecy.
 This program is broadcast nationally over many networks such as DayStar, CTN, GOD TV and The Word Network.
 The television program provides commentary on national and international events from a Biblical perspective, showing that many of these events are signs of the times pointing to the soon return of Jesus.